 As if that’s not enough, there’s also something about a satellite that doesn’t make as much sense as the pedestrian gate.
 In the third act it’s used in a ridiculous supposed climactic moment that ties up other loose threads leading to a Hollywood ending.

-The infamous Sony leaks already confirmed that Aloha is crap in advance, but with a big budget already flushed down the drain, the studio still pushed through hoping that there are more audiences as stupid as the ones who liked it in the test screenings.
+The infamous Sony leaks already confirmed that Aloha is crap in advance, but with a big budget already flushed down the drain, the studio still pushed through.

 There are flashes of something here that reminds the audience of the talent involved – an amusing silent exchange between Gilcrest and Woody, Alec Baldwin making a small role into a memorable one, and an odd dance party where the characters resemble people.

-Overall, Aloha is too much of a mess that – fortunately – there are only a few people dumb enough to like it.
+Overall, Aloha is too much of a mess to amount to anything.